taozhijiang/kan/README.md

 Select TPS: 1261
 Update Select mix TPS: 120 + 690

+Better machine will produce higher scores, and these service eat lots of DISK throught.
+So avoid Aliyun if you really want to stress out the performance.

 This project is dedicated to my beloved son, wish you happy everyday!